You are here

 Now imagine a quantum computer with enough “qubits”—individual pieces of memory analogous to today’s transistors—to assign one to each puzzle piece.
 Thanks to quantum mechanics, all possible configurations are stored into a quantum memory, which is manipulated in a very careful way so that all the non-answers fade away very quickly and all the real answers emerge in a systematic way.
 This allows the quantum computer to converge on a solution much more efficiently than a classical computer.

 “Nobel Laureate Bill Phillips said that using quantum principles to compute is as different from classical computing as a classical supercomputer is from an abacus,” said Kim.
 “There are, however, several different ways that one might achieve this.
 Our group has focused on approaches using individually trapped ions.”

 The qubits in Kim’s quantum computer are individually trapped ions—atoms with electrons stripped away to give it a positive electric charge.
 That charge allows researchers to suspend the atoms using an electromagnetic field in an ultra-high vacuum.
 Kim and his colleagues then use precise lasers to manipulate their quantum states.

 The method is promising.
-Kim and colleague Christopher Monroe at the University of Maryland have secured more than $60 million in grants to transition these ideas into large, scalable quantum computers.
+Kim and colleague Christopher Monroe at the University of Maryland have secured more than $60 million in grant funding over the years to transition these ideas into large, scalable quantum computers.
 And they’re not alone—many other big companies like Google, IBM, Microsoft and Intel are starting to make big investments as well.

 With the potential to revolutionize industries such as materials design, pharmaceutical discovery and security encryption, the race is on.
 And Kim and his colleagues are the only ones betting on trapped ions, having started a company called IonQ to pursue commercialization of the technology.